jadegong/www.jadegong.cn/README.md

 # www.jadegong.com.cn
-Personal website building with react.
+Personal website building with only javascript.
+Only compatible with __modern browsers__.